 It typically shows two hands holding a heart with a crown at the top.

-The heart represents love, the hands holding the heart symbolizes friendship, and the crown stands for loyalty.
+The heart represents love, the hands holding the heart symbolize friendship, and the crown stands for loyalty.

 This Christian symbol usually is depicted as a ring surrounding a cross.